midarrlabs/midarr-server/README.md

 * Simple and easy invite system
 * Integrations with your existing services, [Radarr](https://radarr.video/) and [Sonarr](https://sonarr.tv/)

-with much more to come...
+and much more to come...

 ![Preview](docs/home.png)